 These are usually administered in cream, gel or oral form.
 Oral forms can be pills or troches (which dissolve under the tongue).

-Testosterone replacement therapy comes in several forms
+Male hormone replacement therapy comes in several forms

 Pellets: This is a bioidentical hormone that is placed into the soft tissues.
 Your body slowly absorbs it into the bloodstream.